AngelosDid/AResCoN/README.md

 ## 📋 Prerequisites

-* A primary output of Cellpose (recommended) or Stardist is required.
+* A primary output of Cellpose (recommended) or Stardist (only for no z-axis filtering) is required.
 You can find notebooks for training/predictions on Cellpose github page.
 A notebook for predictions is also attached here.

 * The naming of the obtained ROIs must be similar to the ROIs provided in the repository, namely 001_001, 001_002, 001_003 and so on.
-Your ROIs will obtain by default these names if you run the mask to ROI conversion option in AResCoN.
+Your ROIs will obtain by default these names if you run the label (mask) to ROI conversion option in AResCoN.

 * At present, AResCoN only works on Windows.
 Kindly ignore the Linux option.

 * AResCoN works optimally with **16-bit** images and has been tested so far only with 20x magnified captures.
-8-bit images and lower or higher magnifications are likely to work too.
+8-bit images and lower or higher magnifications are likely to work too, as long as your dataset is homogenous.

-* AResCoN has only be tested with .tif images.
-Different channels must be tested separately.
+* AResCoN has only be tested with .tif (and .tiff) images.

+* AResCon receives only one channel input at at time.
+If you have more than one channels, you should run each separately.

 * For a complete utilization of its features, it requires images from small multi-stacks (usually comprising up to 10 planes).
-Due to the wiggly nature of a mounted tissue -as well as the slightly different depth of cells and nuclei populating it or inconsistencies in slice thickness- the acquisition of several planes can secure at least one crisp capture of each cell-nucleus across many planes.
+Due to the (1) wiggly nature of a mounted tissue (2) the slightly different depth of cells and nuclei populating it (3) inconsistencies in slice thickness- the acquisition of several planes can secure at least one crisp capture of each cell-nucleus across many planes.
 AReScON can filter out Cellpose predictions that are detected over separate planes and correspond to the same observation.

-* AResCoN hasn't been tested yet with multistack images comprising more than 9 planes.
-It also hasn't been tested yet with multistack images comprising a different number of planes (e.g. a multistack of 6 planes and a multistack of 9 planes).
+* AResCoN has recently been fixed to accomodate multistack images comprising more than 9 planes.
+It is now also able to process multistack images comprising a different number of planes (e.g. a multistack of 6 planes and a multistack of 12 planes).

+* The steps that include openning of Fiji require that you do not press your keyboard or move your mouse.
+Therefore, it is recommended that you don't run AResCoN in your main desktop.

 * Please use the Fiji/ImageJ version provided in this repository.
 Do not update Fiji.
+Other versions will probably not work unless you adjust the number of tab presses in the pyautogui in all modules where fiji is called.

 * An installation of AutoHotKeysUX is necessary (https://www.autohotkey.com/  v2 and not the depracated one)